 One way to do this is by using the Problem Category Model created by the author to categorize the problem faced by relating influence and importance.

 Category I is Ignore.
-In this quadrant a problem is low on importance and we don’t want to waste much energy on it therefore it is ignored for the foreseeable future effectively being filed as a cold case.
+In this quadrant, a problem is low on importance and we don’t want to waste much energy on it.
+Therefore, it is ignored for the foreseeable future, effectively being filed as a cold case.

 Category III is Solve.
-This are high importance/priority problems that we can and need to solve.
+These are high importance/priority problems that we can and need to solve.
 In such a case, the individual or the organization possess the pre-requisite skills to solve the problem in an effective manner.

 Category IV is Manage.
 There will be problems that are critical to solve but are so complex and dynamic that they take time to solve.